jhihan/chatbot.prototype/README.md

 # Description
 In this project, we are developing a prototype chatbot engine which can chat with human and provide the answer on specific domain knowledge with Retrieval-Augmented Generation (RAG).
-In this Github repository, we use the Deutschland-Ticket ( https://int.bahn.de/en/offers/regional/deutschland-ticket ), the subscription ticket for bus and rail offered by Deutsche Bahn, as the domain knowledge
+In this Github repository, we use the Deutschland-Ticket ( https://int.bahn.de/en/offers/regional/deutschland-ticket ), the subscription ticket for bus and rail offered by Deutsche Bahn, as the domain knowledge.

+Please note that the LLM I use here is gpt-3.5-turbo, which has knowledge cutoff at September 2021.
+The Deutschland-Ticket was introduced from 2022.
+Therefore, gpt-3.5-turbo doesn't know the information about Deutschland-Ticket, but gpt-4-turbo does!
+So when testing RAG, please make sure that the LLM you use does not know the knowledge you provided.
+Or it would be meaningless...

 Quick start
 =======